 Shortly after graduating I began training for competition.
 I competed in the regional and national USA Yoga competitions of 2014, taking 1st in Northern California and 12th in the national competition.
 I could not have done it without the help of a strict practice schedule and the help and mentoring of experienced senior teachers including Emmy Cleaves, Bikram’s most senior teacher.
 Her guidance and very strict teaching helped me learn a tremendous amount of the therapeutic benefits of the practice, as well as the importance of alignment within the practice.

 I worked on staff for the Teacher Training in 2014, both in the spring in LA and in the fall in Thailand.
-I also met Binny when she came and visited in the fall training where my brother also graduated and became a teacher.
+After my training, my brother also graduated and became a teacher.
 I have taught at a few studios in California including Bikram Yoga World Headquarters, and have also taught in Thailand and Japan.

 I am excited to share the mental and physical benefits from a disciplined practice within the studio, and look forward to having students from different walks of like enjoy the benefits of the 26+2.